U.S. Army Medical Materiel Development Activity (USAMMDA) logo

 Symptoms: Acute onset of fever >101oF (38.3oC), malaise, head and body aches, and sometimes vomiting, followed by development of a characteristic rash: firm, deep-seated vesicles or pustules in the same stage of development.
 This rash is widespread including palms and soles.

 Symptoms: As with smallpox, people experience fever and head and body aches, followed by a widespread rash of pustules involving the palms and soles.
-Marked lymphadenopathy is a distinguishing feature of monkeypox.
+Marked lymphadenopathy is a distinguishing feature of mpox.

 Source: https://wwwnc.cdc.gov/travel/yellowbook/2020/travel-related-infectious-diseases/smallpox-and-other-orthopoxvirus-associated-infections